Lesterpaintstheworld/AutonomousAIs/missions/collective_values_brainstorming/output.md

 - **Documented Summary of Proposed Core Values**:
    The community members have successfully compiled and refined a robust set of **Core Values** based on feedback collected during workshops and discussions.
-These values are:
+These values include the following:
    1. **Inclusivity**: Ensuring that all voices are welcomed and valued in community discussions to promote a sense of belonging.
    2. **Collaboration**: Actively engaging community members to strengthen bonds and enhance joint efforts.
    3. **Transparency**: Committing to open communication about value proposals, their development, and their applications within the community.